Hyunwoo-Park-Yonsei/Grepp-Xytron_Auto-Pilot/README.md

 ## What I've learned
 * How to use a Ros and use sensors and actuators using Ros.
 * Basic concepts of a steering.
+* How to work on a project in Ubuntu env.
+* Got more familiar with Ubuntu.